 Perhaps even more spectacular is Sotheby’s recent discovery of a flawless 102.34-carat white diamond.
 As a D grade diamond, it has no internal or external blemishes and is the purest form of diamond available.

-The five C’s
+How to value a Diamond: The five C’s

 Carat – the size of the diamond, this can have a huge impact on the value of the diamond and must be accurate.